delton137/delton137.github.io/research.md

 studies so far which have explored opportunistic measurement of periaortic visceral fat attenuation in abdominal CT.

-### New methods for validating general-purpose medical AI {#new-methods-for-validating-general-purpose-medical-ai .unnumbered}
+### New methods for validating general-purpose medical AI

 Already many people are using LLMs like Anthropic and Claude to help with medical questions.
 Several powerful open source models have